 Increased Job Opportunities

-Louisiana Rehabilitation Services (LRS) assists people with disabilities to obtain or maintain employment and/or achieve independence in their communities by providing rehabilitation services and working cooperatively with business and other community resources.
+Louisiana Rehabilitation Services (LRS) assists people with disabilities to obtain or maintain employment and/or achieve independence in their communities by providing rehabilitation services and working cooperatively with businesses and other community resources.
 Programs available include Vocational Rehabilitation (VR), the Randolph-Sheppard Program, Independent Living Program Part B and the Independent Living Older Blind Program.
 LRS offices are located in the New Orleans, Baton Rouge, Houma-Thibodaux, Lafayette, Lake Charles, Alexandria, Shreveport and Monroe regions.

 The Division of Continuing Education for the University of Louisiana at Monroe offers online certificate programs through Gatlin Education Services, a recognized provider of online workforce development programs to colleges and universities.
 The following programs have been approved by the Louisiana Department of Labor for Workforce Investment Act funding: